 Paralegals make effective victim advocates.
 Victim advocates speak out for individuals who have been victimized either through the legal system or as the result of a crime.
 They may be required to appear with them in court, speak out for them in hearings, or simply help them through a difficult time.
 Working as a victim advocate allows the paralegal to use their legal skills to help victims who may not have other resources to draw from.
 They can be the bridge that bridges the gap between the victim and the legal system.

-A paralegal who has earned their degree in paralegal studies as well as their certification can work effectively as a victim advocate without having to take any additional training.
+A paralegal who has earned their degree in paralegal studies, as well as their certification, can work effectively as a victim advocate without having to take any additional training.
 Some states may require that an advocate have some type of training in criminal justice or psychology in order to properly perform their duties.
-Paralegals should find out the requirements for their individual state.
+Paralegals should find out the requirements for their individual states.

 What Kinds of Paralegal Skills are Easy to Transfer to Other Jobs?